RGNC/renpsm_openmp/README.md

 The generated renpsm_openmp program is a command-line executable with the next syntax:

-./renpsm_openmp < birrt_renpsm.pli
+./renpsm_openmp < model.pli

-Where ''birrt_renpsm.pli'' is a P-Lingua file defining a RENPSM.model.
+Where ''model.pli'' is a P-Lingua file defining a RENPSM.model.

 It generates as output a file called ''simulator.c'' containing the source code in C language and OpenMP for an ad-hoc simulator following the model defined in the P-Lingua file.